 A small (<200 employees) company founded after 2010

-1. You can almost double your conversion rate, just by optimizing your send time.
+1. You can almost double your response rate, just by optimizing your send time

 2. The size of your prospect’s company has a big impact on conversion